engula/engula/docs/design.md

 It is also possible to support object-level expression evaluation for some object formats (e.g., JSON, Parquet), which is important to analytical workloads.
 We leave the exploration of this feature to future work.

 Storage is a low-level abstraction to manipulate individual objects.
 It doesn't support atomic operations across multiple objects.
-See [Warehouse](#warehouse) for a higher-level abstraction with more powerful semantics.
+See [Manifest](#manifest) for more advanced semantics.

 ## Implementation